With Christmas fast approaching, are you ready to splash the cash? Check out our tips for sustainable spending.

-1. Stop renting – Did you know that four in ten 30-year olds live in rented accommodation, compared to one in ten, 50 years ago?
-If you are currently stuck in the renting cycle, it might be time to consider breaking it as some of the biggest savings you can make are usually on rent payments.
+1. Stop renting – Did you know that 4 in 10 30-year olds live in rented accommodation, compared to 1 in 10 50 years ago?
+If you're currently stuck in the renting cycle, it might be time to consider breaking it - some of the biggest savings you can make are usually on rent and utility bill payments.
 Returning home, or finding cheaper accommodation may seem like a hassle, but it is probably the biggest change you can make.

-2. Tap into (or be) the bank of Mum and Dad – The bank of Mum and Dad (and now Nan and Grandad) is already helping many people buy their first home.
-Often by using their own savings, parents and grandparents can now gift a deposit.
+2. Tap into (or be) the bank of Mum and Dad – The bank of Mum and Dad (and now Nan and Grandad!) is already helping many people buy their first home.
+Often by using their own savings, parents and grandparents can gift a deposit.
 This is a sum of money that is given as all, or part, of a deposit to buy a property.
-Not only this, family members can become a joint borrower on a mortgage but the contract and responsibility is with to the homeowner.
+Other ways for family members to support first-time buyers include joint borrowing (such as with a JBSP mortgage), or releasing equity in their own property.

-4. Be a smartphone saver – Whether it’s for tapping out a text, taking a photo or scrolling through social media, smartphones are a popular and convenient device designed to make life easier.
+4. Be a smart saver – Whether it’s for tapping out a text, taking a photo or scrolling through social media, smartphones are a popular and convenient device designed to make life easier.
 So why not use it as a tool to help save money?
-With most banking apps now offering a 'round up' service, as well as other nifty savings tools, it has never been easier to find ways to add to your savings from the palm of your hand.
+With most banking apps now offering a 'round up' service, as well as other nifty savings tools, it has never been easier to put your pennies away.

 Newbury Building Society is an experienced mortgage lender, and our qualified team is on-hand to answer any questions you may have.
-Contact us today to make an appointment.
+Make an appointment here.